OpenNebula/docs/source/deployment/cloud_design/vmware_cloud_architecture.rst

 -  Management daemon (``oned``) and scheduler (``mm_sched``)
 -  Web interface server (``sunstone-server``)
--  Optional  services: OneFlow, OneGate, econe, ...
+-  Advanced components: OneFlow, OneGate, econe, ...

-.. warning:: Note that these components communicate through :ref:`XML-RPC <api>` and may be installed in different machines for security or performance reasons
+.. note:: Note that these components communicate through :ref:`XML-RPC <api>` and may be installed in different machines for security or performance reasons

 There are several certified platforms to act as front-end for each version of OpenNebula.
 Refer to the :ref:`platform notes <uspng>` and chose the one that better fits your needs.

 OpenNebula's default database uses **sqlite**.
 If you are planning a production or medium to large scale deployment, you should consider using :ref:`MySQL <mysql>`.

 If you are interested in setting up a high available cluster for OpenNebula, check the :ref:`High Availability OpenNebula Section <oneha>`.

-If you need to federate several datacenters, with a different OpenNebula instance managing the resources but needing a common authentication schema, check the :ref:`Federation Section <federation_section>`.

 Monitoring
 ================================================================================